xKA1Z0x/IMU-Clinical-Parameter-Extraction/README.md

 # IMU-Clinical-Parameter-Extraction V1.5.0

 # MINOR Update in V1.5.0:
-1. SSSD, ContactTimesR and ContactTimesL had big changes for a better calculation accuracy.
+1. SSSD, ContactTimesR, ContactTimesL, and speedduration functions had big changes for a better calculation accuracy.
 2. New function is added to also calculate stride start, end, heel strike and toe off indices.
 3. These indices will be saved in two new excels.
 #